anathan/SparkFun_u-blox_GNSS_Arduino_Library/README.md

 This library can be installed via the Arduino Library manager.
 Search for **SparkFun u-blox GNSS**.

-## Automatic support for correction services like PointPerfect (u-blox), RTK2go, Emlid Caster and Skylark (Swift Navigation)
+## Automatic support for correction services like PointPerfect (u-blox), RTK2go, Polaris (Point One Navigation), Emlid Caster and Skylark (Swift Navigation)

 u-blox's PointPerfect GNSS augmentation service uses the secure MQTT protocol to download SPARTN format correction data, providing "3-6 cm accuracy and convergence within seconds".
 Please see the new [PointPerfect Client example](https://github.com/sparkfun/SparkFun_u-blox_GNSS_Arduino_Library/tree/main/examples/ZED-F9P/Example18_PointPerfectClient) for more details.